pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 ## The positive direction

-The positive ("forward") direction on the motor setup block specifies which way the motor should turn if you give a positive speed or angle value, when you look directly at the shaft.
+The positive ("forward") direction on the Motor Setup block specifies which way the motor should turn if you give a positive speed or angle value, when you look directly at the shaft.
 In the previous chapter for example, you've configured the right motor to go clockwise